Product Liability Lawyers

 - sensor failure

 - poor design

-Of the millions of domestic and foreign-made toys that are sold to children and adults throughout the United States most are considered safe but there are those few that are manufactured in such a way that they could cause an injury or illness to those using them.
-In some instances a toy can be considered safe with no recall issued and still end up causing illness or injury.
+Of the millions of domestic and foreign-made toys that are sold to children and adults throughout the United States. most are considered safe.
+But there are some that are manufactured in such a way that they could cause an injury or illness to those using them.
+In some instances, a toy can be considered safe with no recall issued and still end up causing illness or injury.
 The most common dangerous toys include the following:

 - toys missing warning labels

 - toys made of toxic materials like lead